Rice production in Indonesia

 Rice production in Indonesia is an important part of the national economy.
 Indonesia is the third-largest producer of rice in the world.

-Rice is the staple food in the Indonesian diet, accounting for more than half of the calories in the average diet, and the source of livelihood for about 20 million households, or about 100 million people, in the late 1980s.
+Rice is the staple food in the Indonesian diet, accounting for more than half of the calories in the average diet.
+A typical Indonesian meal consists of richly flavored side dishes, meat or poultry and vegetables, surrounding a pile of steamed rice.

+Rice cultivation is the source of livelihood for about 20 million households, or about 100 million people, in the late 1980s.
 Rice cultivation covered a total of around 10 million hectares throughout the archipelago, primarily on sawah.
+Indonesia is the 3rd largest rice producer in the world after China and India.
+However, because of Indonesia's large population, the rice it produces is consumed internally.

+As a vital necessity for Indonesian households, the government is responsible to regulate rice price and availability through Indonesian Bureau of Logistics (Bulog), which ensure its continuous supply and price stability.
+To ensure food security, the government fills the gap by importing from neighboring countries like Thailand, Vietnam and Cambodia.

 The supply and control of water is crucial to the productivity of rice land, especially when planted with high-yield seed varieties.
 In 1987 irrigated sawah covered 58 percent of the total cultivated area, rainfed sawah accounted for 20 percent, and ladang, or dryland cultivation, together with swamp or tidal cultivation covered the remaining 22 percent of rice cropland.